J5Wood/J5Wood/README.md

 :coffee: - I work primarily with Javascript, React, Node, and Rails.

+:book: - I'm addicted to learning.

 :bento: - I love to travel, eat delicious food, and meet amazing people.

-:motorcycle: - If I'm not working on code, I'm working on my motorcycle.
+:motorcycle: - If I'm not coding, I'm working on my motorcycle.

 <br />